-If you suffer from allergies to pollen or chamomile, it is wise to avoid drinking chamomile tea.
+If you suffer from allergies to pollen or chamomile, it is wise to avoid chamomile tea.
 These flowers may contain pollen that can be harmful to your body.
 Similarly, young children should not use chamomile, as it’s harder for them to fight off infections.

-Types of Chamomile
+Types of Organic Chamomile

-Roman Chamomile, or Chamaemelum nobile, is a flower that sprouts perennially.
+Roman Chamomile, or Chamaemelum nobile, is a chamomile flower that sprouts perennially.
 The calling card of the Roman Chamomile is its strong apple scent.
 Tea drinkers use this type of chamomile for its medicinal value, which fights fungus and provides a calming effect.